hamburger

 Why are Centrosomes Absent in Plant Cells?

-Updated on: February 17th, 2023
+Updated on: November 9th, 2023

 Fungi and plants do not have centrosomes and use MTOC structures to coordinate their microtubules.
 All plant cells lack centrioles and spindle bodies, with the exception of the flagellated male gametes, which are present in all flowering plants (conifers).
-During plant cell mitosis, the nuclear envelope takes over the MTOC’s primary role in microtubule nucleation and spindle organisation.
+During plant cell mitosis, the nuclear envelope takes over the MTOC’s primary role in microtubule nucleation and spindle organization.

 Table of content